Happy Birthday to the Land of the Free

 • You learn that in July it only takes 2 fingers to steer your car.

-• You discover that you can get sunburned through your car window.
+• You discover that you really can get sunburned through your car window.

 • Your biggest bicycle wreck fear is, “What if I get knocked out and end up lying on the pavement and cook to death?”